-- 1. The validity period of marketing authorisation of a pharmaceutical product in Georgia shall be defined under the recognition regime and national regime of state registration of a pharmaceutical product. - 2.
-After expiry of marketing authorisation in Georgian, the circulation of a pharmaceutical product, except for its import, shall be admissible up to expiry of the shelf life of pharmaceutical products already in circulation on the territory of Georgia.
+1. The validity period of marketing authorisation of a pharmaceutical product in Georgia shall be defined under the

+2. After expiry of marketing authorisation in Georgian, the circulation of a pharmaceutical product, except for its import, shall be admissible up to expiry of the shelf life of pharmaceutical products already in circulation on the territory of Georgia.